 What Is Going on With Mom and Baby?

-Baby is approximately 2 millimeters long, about the size of a mustard seed.
+Baby is approximately 2 millimeters long.
 Your baby’s neural tube has formed.
 You can see little buds forming that will become the arms and legs of your baby.
 Your baby’s brain, nervous system, and cardiovascular system are forming.

 You may be feeling fatigued.
 Morning sickness is very common during the first few weeks of pregnancy.
 If you are feeling sick, you may want to try eating small frequent meals.
 Some women have problems with headaches in early pregnancy because of the rise in progesterone and other hormones.